aligungr/UERANSIM/README.md

 This error usually happens if you are using some Linux VM container in Windows.
 Windows does not support SCTP protokol, therefore *physical Linux machine is required*.
 Otherwise SCTP won't work.

+If you are using physical Linux machine, but still encounter this issue, make sure that you have Ubuntu 16.04 or later.

 **Q2.
 I can't build native libraries.**

 Make sure that you set the `JAVA_HOME` environment variable, and have correct version of gcc/g++.
 You can check the current version with `gcc -v`.
 In order to upgrade gcc/g++ run the following command: